There are many contraception choices available for women today. These are the most popular:

 You must restrain from using sponge if you face allergy to sulfa drugs, polyurethane or spermicide.

-A cervical cap is a prescription-only birth control without hormone method consisting of a silicon plug that can be inserted in the vagina before the intercourse.
+A cervical cap is a prescription-only non-hormonal birth control method consisting of a silicon plug that can be inserted in the vagina before the intercourse.
 It is reusable, and hence it is critical to check it for any holes or cracks before its use.